Kids parties. I bloody hate them. I die a little bit inside when the kids come home waving an invitation for some Saturday afternoon

 - The Party Bags

-I hate the traditional party bags.
+I hate the traditional party brags.
 Plastic bags full of balloons (my pet hate), plastic choking hazard crap (hello landfill!) and sweets.
-I love that more and more people are moving away from these and are doing things like sweet cones instead.
 You could get really creative and buy some cheap plain white t-shirts for them to decorate with fabric pens and take home (something for them to do at the party as well!), plant a seed, or buy some little packs of cheap notebooks and pencil crayons.
 The kids (and their parents!) will love them much more than a bag of rubbish!
+Sweet cones are always a good one, and if you’re like me, trying to cut down on the amount of sugar the kids eat, you can try sugar-free sweets instead.

 - The cake